Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 ## GraphQL vs REST

-**Pair and discuss the pros and cons of REST and GraphQL.**
+**Reflect:** Before reading the comparison below, write down as many pros and cons of REST and GraphQL as you can from memory.
+Then compare with the list below — what did you miss?

-Tell your partner everything that was just covered.
-Think about how this might improve your work or where there might be problems.

 <!-- > -->